altrsoftware/altr-alation-tag-policy/README.md

 > Note: You can add more / any tags by going to *Customize Catalog* and editing options in *ALTR Policy Tags* custom field

+**4. Please consider the Snowflake Object Tags named 'ALATION_TAG' created and used by this integration as 'sacred'.
+If you manually alter/delete these tags in Snowflake it could cause problems when using the integration.**

 ## How To Use

 > **Warning:**